rahulakrish/portfolio_builder/README.md

 For minimun volatility, we can see the difference in allocation when compared to the portfolio optimized for max_sharpe.

+# Conclusions

+1. All the models are purely mathematical models and cannot take into account black swan events.
+2. Obviously, the strnegth of the forecast is goverened by the model.
+SHown here is only a basic model with only historical stock price used to predict future price.
+Clearly, more features like volume of shares, yearly income etc. and other macro economic factors can be added and more sophisticated models developed to make more wholesome and accurate predictions.
+3. Similarly, the PyPfopt library optimization was done only for maximum sharpe and minimum volatility.
+There are more options that the user can play with to generate more portfolios.

+# Appendix

+### How to use the notebook:

+1. Assign stocks into the following line: `portfolio,portfolio_df = stocks('GE,JPM,MSFT,PG')`.
+In place of 'GE,JPM,MSFT,PG', put in stocks of your choice.

+2. Run the following functions to get historical portfolio data:

+> * `stock_performace(portfolio)` - plot performace of each stock in the portfolio from 2019 till date.

+> * `get_average_returns(portfolio)` - plot average return of the portfolio in comparision to the S&P 500.

+> * `get_ind_cum_return(portfolio)` - plot hypothetical growth of $1000 invested in each stock.

+> * `get_portfolio_cumulative_return(portfolio)` - plot hypothetical growth of $1000 invested in the portfolio.

+> * `get_dividend(portfolio)` - plot dividend data for each stock in the portfolio

+> * `calculate_beta(portfolio)` - plot each stock in the portfolio

+> * `covariance(portfolio)` - plot portfolio risk

+> * `hist_returns(portfolio)` - plot trends in the returns of the portfolio

+> * `sharpe_df,sharpe_weights = ef_max_sharpe(portfolio_df)` - efficient frontier optimizing for max sharpe value. `sharpe_df` will output portfolio performace and `sharpe_weights` will list out optimal allocation of \$1800 in the portfolio and also the leftover money.

+> * `vol_df,min_vol_weights = ef_min_volatility(portfolio_df)` - efficient frontier optimizing for min volatility.`vol_df` will output portfolio performance and `min_vol_weights` will list out optimal allocation.

+*The functions listed above only plot data based on historical performance and merely serve as a guide.
+The following functions are to predict future performance:*

+> * Assign ` forecast_portfolio = plot_forecast_price(portfolio)` and run.
+This will  plot future stock price for each stock in the portfolio based on historical stock price

+> * `returns_forecast(forecast_portfolio)` - plot future portfolio performance

+> * `forecast_sharpe(forecast_portfolio)` - output portfolio performance and allocation optimized for max sharpe value

+> forecast_volatility(forecast_portfolio) - output portfolio performance and allocation optimized for min volatility.

 ## Repository Structure

 ```